Isle Bitmap Graphics

 I wanted to test the bitmap display logic end-to-end.
 It's easy to make mistakes with latency in the display chain, leading to pixels appearing in the wrong place or even the wrong colour.
 I created a test graphic, which has different coloured pixels in the corners of the image.
 We can use this test graphic two ways: with an automated test bench and to visually check the display on dev boards.

-You can find the end-to-end test in isle/hardware/book/test and instructions on running tests in isle/docs/verilog-tests.md.
+You can find the end-to-end test in hardware/book/test and test instructions in docs/verilog-tests.md.

 Here's a sample test run, showing some example results (trimmed for brevity):